 A starting guide would be the 50/30/20 rule1 where you allocate 50% of your monthly budget to essentials like housing, utilities, food and transport; 30% towards lifestyle and recreational activities; and the remaining 20% towards savings, insurance and investments.

 Look for investment opportunities to make your money work harder for you.
-An example of how you can do so is through Manulife InvestReady Wealth (II), a whole life regular premium investment-linked plan that offers access to over 100 funds including dividend-paying funds for potential income.
+An example of how you can do so is through Manulife InvestReady (III), a whole-life regular premium investment-linked plan that offers access to over 100 funds including dividend-paying funds for potential income.

 After setting your budget, it is important to track actual expenses.
 If your actual expenses exceed your budget for consecutively a few months, maybe you need to review your budget again.
 This will help to ensure that you are on the right track to achieving your goals.